jtara1/dictation/README.md

 Everything runs locally.
 This code helps build, download and load model, add hotkeys, and run nerd-dictation.
 This was specifically tested and built for x86_64-linux X11.

+Packages several things:
+- nerd-dictation
+- nerd-dictation-model (downloads and unpacks model to a nix store path)
+- linux desktop app
+  - hotkeys.py
+    - toggle-typing.sh

 ## Requirements

+None if using or building through nix.

 Each executable has its required packages, but these are installed through nix derivations I defined.

-By default, I'm loading a bigger model than their default which takes several GB's on disk and **~5 GB memory**.
+Some of the bigger models take several GB's on disk and **~5 GB memory**.

+By default, `nerd-dictation-model` (and linux desktop app), use a bigger model.

 For other models, see https://alphacephei.com/vosk/models and reference my `model.nix`.